jwpinnington/APL_psa/README.md

 ## How might our client’s B2B environment and reliance on our existing systems impact on your recommendations?

+In the abstract the technology stack of client and provider ought not to impact the solution, but of course in reality it shall.
+The impact ....
 ### Technology

 Host environment - client device (OS, browsers\[webOS]\), and platform/server ability to run solution codes base